Discover Orlando’s top Black History Month events and more ways to celebrate all year long.

 Historic Eatonville

 Just 25 minutes north of Orlando’s entertainment districts, the historic town of Eatonville was one of the first self-governing, all-Black municipalities in the U.S. — and the oldest still in existence today.
-Established two decades after the end of slavery in the United States, Eatonville served as a haven for newly emancipated African Americans with the motto, “The Town That Freedom Built.”
+Established two decades after the end of slavery in the United States, Eatonville served as a haven for newly emancipated Black Americans with the motto, “The Town That Freedom Built.”

 Discover: Things to Do in Eatonville